 The museum welcomes general visitors from Thursday to Sunday from 2pm-5pm, and from September, will extend hours to 10am–4pm.
 Highlights include:

-- The historically significant Coach House, where the famous Morris & Company Hammersmith carpets were hand-woven and which was later transformed into the socialist lecture room.
+- The Coach House, where the famous Morris & Company Hammersmith carpets were hand-woven and which was later transformed into the socialist lecture room.
 Some of the most influential minds of the day spoke in this evocative space, which is now our main exhibition space, showcasing some of the highlights of our collection.

 - Private, bespoke tours, run by their experienced guides.
 These intimate tours for small groups give an unparalleled experience, with explanations of the history of William Morris and his family, with direct reference to their fascinating lives at Kelmscott House.